allysadallmann/Team-5-Group-Project/README.md

-## Readme
+## Applying Data Science to Predict Machine Failure
-This is the Readme for Group 5's SDS 322e project, a probabilistic classification task that tries to predict whether a machine failure occurs or not.
+Welcome to Group 5's SDS 322e project, a probabilistic classification task that tries to predict whether a machine failure occurs or not.
+On this page, we describe our project, key goals, and our dataset.
+To learn more, click [here] for our project report and [here](https://github.com/allysadallmann/Team-5-Group-Project) for our project repo.

 **Group Members**: Allysa Dallman, Michael Montez, Shreya Nallaparaju, Jonathan Saldeen,Sebastian Utama,  Kayla White, Emily Zhou